mthiel74/stats-explorer-hundred/README.md

 ## Known Issues

 - **Support Vector Machines (SVM)** – the concept entry uses the ID `support-vector-machines` while the component mapping expected `support-vector-machine`.
 This mismatch prevented the simulation from loading.
 The mapping has been fixed, but the simulation may still require further tuning.
-- **Overfitting & Underfitting** – this simulation occasionally renders without any data points.
-Click **New Data Sample** to regenerate the dataset if this occurs.

 ## Original Project URL